charityyoungblood/StatisticsAndProbability/ExaminingRelationships.md

     - When examining the relationship between TWO Categorical Variables, you compare the distributions of the Response variable for values of the Explanatory Variable
     - We look at how the pattern of conditional percentages differs between the values of the Explanatory Variable

+## Linear Relationships (Q -> Q) ##

+  1. Relationships that have "Linear" form are quite common and relatively simple to detect
+  2. There exists a numerical measure that assesses the strength of the linear relationship between two quantitative variables with which we can supplement the Scatterplot
+  3. REMEMBER: NOT all relationships between two quantitative variables has a Linear form